dgagul/BINF4241-group38/Assignment3/src/ANSWERS.md

 ## Part 1:
-this is based on code of assignment 2
+This assignment is based on the code of assignment 2

 a) Singleton